- Discovering One of Africa’s Best-kept Secrets

 It’s sometimes hard to choose between taking a snap or simply watching in awe.

 One of my favourite things about being on this trip was travelling with photographers who were experts in landscape and wildlife photography.
-I originally picked up photography by teaching myself and experimenting, so it was so great to get real time advice from the Canon Collective ambassadors whilst we were shooting on the field and to chat during our breaks.
+I originally picked up photography by teaching myself and experimenting, so it was so great to get real time advice from the Canon Photographers whilst we were shooting on the field and to chat during our breaks.

 It was my first time shooting wildlife, and I learnt so much about the special techniques used to capture such fast-moving subjects.